Phase Estimation with Compressed Controlled Time Evolution: Background

 It is clear how such an equivalence holds when there is only one ancilla qubit in the algorithm, which is the case for the Iterative Phase Estimation, whose circuit representation is given in Fig. \ref{fig:fig1}.b (top).
 Luckily, such an equivalence can also be shown for the standard, Quantum Fourier Transform (QFT) based QPE \cite{nielsen_chuang}.
 For details, please refer to App. \ref{sec:A4}.

 Building upon the equivalence given in Eq. \ref{eq:cU_equivalence}, authors in Ref. \cite{qetu} propose to decompose the Hamiltonian into a sum of sub-Hamiltonians $\{H_i\}_{i=1}^{\eta}$, where $\eta$ denotes the total number of sub-Hamiltonians.
-These sub-Hamiltonians are chosen such that one can find easy-to-control unitaries $\{K_i\}_{i=1}^{\eta}$ (e.g. Pauli strings) for each sub Hamiltonian $H_i$, such that they anti-commute:
+These sub-Hamiltonians are chosen such that one can find easy-to-control unitaries $\{K_i\}_{i=1}^{\eta}$ (e.g. Pauli strings) for each sub-Hamiltonian $H_i$, such that they anti-commute:

-Then, inserting the controlled versions of these $\{K_i\}_{i=1}^\eta$ unitaries before and after each $e^{-iH_it}$ layer of an appropriate Trotterization of $e^{-iHt}$, is equivalent to controlling the time evolution.
+Then, inserting the controlled versions of these $\{K_i\}_{i=1}^\eta$ unitaries before and after each $e^{-iH_it/2}$ layer of an appropriate Trotterization of $e^{-iHt/2}$, is equivalent to controlling the time evolution.

 Despite the promisingly low overhead of this method, the unfavorable asymptotic scaling of product-formula based implementations limits the achievable evolution times and accuracies, as required gate counts quickly exceed the coherence limits of current quantum devices.